ajdillhoff/personal-site/content/notes/segmentation_via_clustering.md

 ## Simple Linear Iterative Clustering (SLIC) {#simple-linear-iterative-clustering--slic}

-Simple Linear Iterative Clustering (SLIC) is widely used algorithm based on K-Means clustering for image segmentation <&achantaSLICSuperpixelsCompared2012>.
+Simple Linear Iterative Clustering (SLIC) is widely used algorithm based on K-Means clustering for image segmentation (Achanta et al. 2012).

 As discussed in the original paper, the authors state that SLIC h   as two main advantages over traditional K-Means: